 The deployment of rival networks to dominant networks can be a way to no longer be influenced by the latter.
 Above all, it allows the rival networks to exercise an influence.
-The development of reticular organizations does indeed have a tendency to encourage systems of influence.
-This is, in a certain way, what Manuel Castells predicted: "In this information era, the battles for power are primarily cultural battles.
-We must develop new ways of acting that attempt to indirectly influence the process far more than make decisions".
+The development of reticular organisations does indeed have a tendency to encourage systems of influence.
+This is, in a certain way, what Castells predicted: 'In this information era, the battles for power are primarily cultural battles.
+We must develop new ways of acting that attempt to indirectly influence the process far more than make decisions' (Castells, 1999, present author's translation).
 Indeed, activist strategies seem to be going in this way.
-For example, Dara O'Rourke shows that behind the campaigns that targeted certain products, there are also networks that managed to be created and find their points of leverage to launch their action.
-In this way is a way to no longer be influence as way to no longer be influence by the latter.
-The development of the process for power are primarily cultural battles.
-We must develop new ways of acting that attempt to indirectly influence the process far more than make decisions.
-In this way, we have a process for power are primarily cultural battles.
-We must develop new ways of acting that attempt to indirectly influence the process far more than make decisions.
-In this way, we have a process far more than make decisions are processed in the process far more than make decisions.
-In this way, we have a process far more than make decisions are processed in the process far more than make decisions.
-In this process far more than make decisions are processed in the process far more than make decisions are processed in the process far more than make decisions are processed in the process far more than make decisions are processed in the process far more than make decisions are processed in the processed
+For example, Dara O'Rourke shows that behind the campaigns that targeted certain products, there are also networks that managed to be created and find their points of leverage to launch their action (O'Rourke, 2005).

 Influence as a tactic of collective action has an interesting particularity, in that it can be part of a cumulative process.
 The interaction of different influences can allow a critical mass to be attained.
 The boycotting of certain products or certain businesses can be interpreted, from an individual point of view, as a refusal to connect to certain networks.
-But above all, when a boycott is publicized and collective, it increases its power to influence.40 The boycott can dry up the profits of a market, and if a part of the network is deprived of its resources, there is a good chance that it will disappear or at least decline.
+But above all, when a boycott is publicised and collective, it increases its power to influence (Friedman, 1999).
+The boycott can dry up the profits of a market, and if a part of the network is deprived of its resources, there is a good chance that it will disappear or at least decline.

-d) A way to rethink the idea of democracy
+A way to rethink the idea of democracy

 Democratic practices can also be seen as chains of links and considered in terms of the number of connections they allow or activate.
 The representative form of democracy tends to activate a limited number of connections by often limiting the expression of citizens to a ballot in the ballot box.
-However, a more participative form of democracy can enrich both the quality and the quantity of these connections.41 The hope of a participative government often brings into question the
+However, a more participative form of democracy can enrich both the quality and the quantity of these connections.17 The hope of a participative government often brings into question the intermediary role that certain organisations claim to play, primarily the political parties, and the tendency of political professionals to constitute themselves as exclusive spokespersons (Blondiaux, 2005).